 The Adirondack Trust Company scored 14 out of a possible 30 on Bankrate's test of earnings, less than the national average of 15.12.

-One key way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
-The Adirondack Trust Company's most recent annualized quarterly return on equity was 7.41 percent, below the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for The Adirondack Trust Company was 6.75 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank recorded net income of $7.6 million on total equity of $113.5 million.
 The bank reported an annualized return on average assets, or ROA, of 0.66 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.